R-chavda/R-chavda/README.md

 ## more as a personality
 🌱 I also explored and had experience in areas like **accounts**, **financial markets**, and **agricultural science** 💬 Ask me about **theatre**, **history**, **music**, and **cinema**
-🌍 Amateur traveler – I love discovering cultures, local stories.
+🌍 Amateur explorer – I love discovering cultures, local stories.
-📚 Casual reader – From tech blogs to old novels, I enjoy exploring ideas in words.
+📚 Casual reader – From tech blogs to old novels, with a hint of philosophy - I enjoy exploring ideas in words.

 ## 🌐 Connect With Me